Helpful Tip: Use a pastry brush to brush roasted carrots with honey and butter mixture after removing from oven.

 Raw carrots are popular in fresh salads.

-Some people don’t like the taste of carrot skin.
-Common complaints are an unpleasant, bitter taste.
+For example, some individuals don’t like the taste of carrot skin.
+It’s bitter to them.